harumuki/thorsten-hans.com/_posts/2019-02-12-terraform-the-definitive-guide.md

 Execute `terraform plan -var-file=local.tfvars` to preview the upcoming changes.
 If everything looks good, apply the changes using `terraform apply -var-file=local.tfvars --auto-approve`. *Terraform* will now print the public DNS name as part of all `output` variables to the console.
 Open that URL using your favorite browser.
 You should see the beautiful *NGINX Welcome Page* as shown below.

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-6.png"
-title="NGINX on an Azure App Service deployed by Terraform" caption="NGINX on an Azure App Service deployed by Terraform" %}
+title="Terraform Guide for Azure - NGINX on an Azure App Service" caption="NGINX on an Azure App Service deployed by Terraform" %}

 Cool!